Teaching & Learning Innovation Grant

 Phase 1: Development of Hybrid IB303

-Laurie worked with instructional designer Amy Roche to:
+Laurie worked with former instructional designer Amy Roche to:

 - evaluate video resources and integrate into LMS